IsaiahDal/isaiahdal.github.io/README.md

 ```

 Then, add this object to the _tabContents_ array **in the same location as it appears in the table of contents.**

+Once finished, upload the updated index.html to the repository.

 ## Files